yi-jiayu/terrariaform/README.md

 4. Add your DigitalOcean personal access token to `terraform.tfvars`.
 5. Run `terraform apply`.
 This will output the server's IP address when complete.
-6. Wait for a while after `terraform apply` completes for the server to be ready.
+6. Monitor the server setup using `ssh -i id_terraria root@$(terraform output ip) tail -f /var/log/cloud-init-output.log`.
+The setup is complete once you see a line starting with `Cloud-init ... finished`.
+7. At this point, TShock should have started and will take some time to create a new world.
-7. Launch Terraria and connect to the server at its IP address on port 7777.
+8. Launch Terraria and connect to the server at its IP address on port 7777.

 ## Managing your server

-`terraform apply` will output the IP address of the newly created server.
-You can connect to it using the SSH key pair you provided, for example with `ssh -i id_terraria root@$(terraform output ip)`.
+To connect to the server, run `ssh -i id_terraria root@$(terraform output ip)`.

-The server setup commands will still be running after `terraform apply` completes.
-While connected to the droplet, you can monitor the setup process using `less +F /var/log/cloud-init-output.log`.

-Once done, the TShock server itself will be running inside a screen session managed by systemd.
-A new small world will automatically be generated the first time it starts.
-To interact with the TShock process, you have to attach to the screen session as the `terraria` user: `sudo -u terraria screen -r terraria`.
+To interact with the TShock process, run `sudo -u terraria screen -r tshock` on the server.
+You will need to do this to see the auth code to become a  super admin.

+Hit <kbd>Control</kbd> + <kbd>A</kbd> and then <kbd>D</kbd> to detach from the
+screen without stopping the TShock process.